skylight-hq/skylight.digital/pages/toolkits/content_guide/06_style_elements.md

 ### Placeholder text

-Use placeholder text to indicate where new text will be added or modified.
+Use square brackets to indicate placeholder text.
+Placeholder text lets us know where new text will be added or modified.
 We often use placeholder text for templates or work-in-progress documents.
+You don't need to highlight the content between the brackets.

 <div class="example" markdown="1">
 #### Yes